 The easiest and quickest way to find out if you qualify for a PSD letter is to connect with a licensed mental health professional online.
 Telemedicine eliminates the hassle of long lines or needing to go physically in person for an evaluation.
 Connected with experienced mental health professionals from the comfort of your own home to find out if you qualify for a PSD.

-The Dog Owner Scholarship is a $1,000 scholarship that's open to all students who currently or have ever owned a dog.
-The deadline to apply is December 1, 2022, and winners will be announced on December 15, 2022.
+The Mental Health Importance Scholarship is a $1,000 scholarship open to any student who believes mental health is important.
+The deadline to apply is November 1, 2024, and winners will be announced on December 1, 2024.